 Direction and Designation Signs have black lettering and a directional arrow or arrows on a yellow background.
 The arrow indicts the direction to that taxiway, runway, or destination.
 These signs can be viewed from various locations from the ramp area at YKM.

-Below is an example of a Taxiway Directional Sign.
+Taxiway Directional Sign